 There are various methodologies used to systematically grade jobs, including:

-These methodologies guarantee an all-encompassing approach to job evaluation.
+These methodologies guarantee an all-encompassing approach to job evaluation, providing various job grading options for organizations to choose from.

 Factors Considered in Job Grading